KnossosNET/Knossos.NET/README.md

 ![tags](https://i.imgur.com/KKVyuxc.png)
 <br />
 A filter and tags feature offers QOL improvements to mod search and listening.<br />
-Filters are a physical button that will display all mods that contain it.<br />
+Filters are a physical button that will display all mods that contain that filter.<br />
 Tags are words that will be used in the search function to improve search results.
 Before this only the mod name was used for the search.<br />
-To add filters and tags to you mods please consult in the discord or create a PR or issue here: https://github.com/KnossosNET/KNet-General-Resources-Repo
+To add filters and tags to your mods please consult in the Discord channel or create a PR or issue at the GitHub link here: https://github.com/KnossosNET/KNet-General-Resources-Repo

 <br /><br />